AdobeDocs/experience-manager-65.de-DE/help/forms/using/form-sets-html-workspace.md

 ---
-title: Das Arbeiten mit Formularsätzen in AEM Forms Workspace
+title: Arbeiten mit Formularsätzen in AEM Forms Workspace
 seo-title: Working with Formsets in AEM Forms workspace
 description: Ein Formularsatz ist eine Sammlung von HTML5-Formularen, die gruppiert sind und als einzelner Formularsatz dem Endbenutzern präsentiert wird.
 Erfahren Sie, wie Sie mit Formularsätzen in AEM Forms Workspace arbeiten können.
 seo-description: A formset is a collection of HTML5 forms grouped and presented as a single set of forms to end users.
 Learn how you can work with formsets in AEM Forms workspace.